Idaho Humanities Council Awards $57,102 in Grants in Fall 2022 Major Grant Round

 Nov.
-18, 2022: The Idaho Humanities Council (IHC) recently awarded $63, 102 in grants to organizations and individuals.
-Twenty-four awards include fourteen major grants for public humanities programs, two Research Fellowships, four Opportunity Grants, and four Teacher Incentive grants.
+18, 2022: The Idaho Humanities Council (IHC) recently awarded $57, 102 in grants to organizations and individuals.
+Twenty-three awards include thirteen major grants for public humanities programs, two Research Fellowships, four Opportunity Grants, and four Teacher Incentive grants.
 The grants were supported in part by funding from the National Endowment for the Humanities and the Idaho Humanities Council’s Endowment for Humanities Education.

 College of Southern Idaho, Twin Falls, was awarded $1,000 to support the fifth year of History at the Barn.
 Events include dinners at the historic Mountain View Barn in Jerome, presentations by a humanities scholar, and conversations with those in attendance.
 The Project Director is Russ Tremayne.